-Darragumai Falls is the second waterfall you will encounter on the Box Forest Circuit, featuring a wide set of falls that flows effortlessly down a slanted rock face and into a natural pool below.
+Darragumai Falls is the second waterfall you will encounter, featuring a wide set of falls that flows effortlessly down a slanted rock face and into a natural pool below.

-Spend a few moments here marveling at Darragumai Falls from below before continuing upstream along the Box Forest Circuit to the next set of falls.
+Spend a few moments here marveling at Darragumai Falls from below before continuing upstream along the trail to the next set of falls.

 The second last waterfall you will come to on the Box Forest Circuit is the more popular Box Log Falls.

-Last but not least on the Box Forest Circuit is Elabana Falls and one of the most popular waterfalls in Lamington National Park.
+Last but not least on the circuit is Elabana Falls and one of the most popular waterfalls in Lamington National Park.

 When you first lay eyes on Elabana Falls I guarantee you will be in complete awe.
 This Lamington National Park waterfall boasts not just one, but two epic waterfalls.

-Elaban Falls features and upper waterfall that looks like a curtain threaded with satin silver and a lower cascade which consists of multiple streams of water flowing into a natural swimming hole.
+Elaban Falls features an upper waterfall that looks like a curtain threaded with satin silver and a lower cascade that consists of multiple streams of water flowing into a natural swimming hole.

 It’s possible to explore and go swimming in the natural pools at Elabana Falls, but take extra care and watch your step as it can be quite slippery when wet.

-You could easily spend around 30 minutes here, swimming at Elabana Falls and marveling at the lush green nature that surrounds this one-of-a-kind waterfall on the Box Forest Circuit in Lamington National Park.
+You could easily spend around 30 minutes here, swimming at Elabana Falls and marveling at the lush green nature that surrounds this one-of-a-kind waterfall in Lamington National Park.

 PICNIC ROCK LAMINGTON NATIONAL PARK